 - Dashboard/Chart generation - Internally, the web application includes functionality that generates Dashboards and Charts.

 - Management Tools - The Audit Manager, Capacity Manager, Log Manager, Postgres Expert, Postgres Log Analysis Expert, and the Tuning Wizard are made available in the Web Application.

 - Other tools provide functionality on managed or unmanaged servers:

 - SQL Profiler UI Integration - SQL Profiler generates easily analyzed traces of session content.

 - Query Editor/Data View - The Query editor allows you to query, edit, and view data.

 - Debugger - The Debugger helps you debug queries.

-We recommend that you use a dedicated machine to host production instances of the PEM backend database.
+We recommended that you use a dedicated machine to host production instances of the PEM backend database.
 The host may be subject to high levels of data throughput, depending on the number of database servers that are being monitored and the workloads the servers are processing.